anik05169/lib_recc/docs/DEPLOYMENT.md

 ### Single worker rule

-**Always use `-w 1`.** The TF-IDF recommender stores state in process memory.
-Multiple Gunicorn workers each have separate models; recommendations will be inconsistent.
+**Always use `-w 1`.** Pinecone readiness/vector caches and ratings map live in process memory.
+Multiple Gunicorn workers each have separate caches; recommendations will be inconsistent.

 ---